PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/finalizers.md

 The Job controller also adds *owner references* to those Pods, pointing at the Job that created the Pods.
-If you delete the Job while these Pods are running, Kubernetes uses the owner references (not labels) to determine which Pods in the cluster need cleanup.
+If you delete the Job while these Pods are running, PlaidCloud uses the owner references (not labels) to determine which Pods in the cluster need cleanup.

-Kubernetes also processes finalizers when it identifies owner references on a resource targeted for deletion.
+PlaidCloud also processes finalizers when it identifies owner references on a resource targeted for deletion.

 In some situations, finalizers can block the deletion of dependent objects,